apache/royale-docs/create-an-application/application-tutorial.md

 This tutorial will take you through building an app that displays the commit logs for the Royale project by connecting to the <a href="https://github.com/" target="_blank">GitHub</a> servers.

 The steps in this tutorial start with a blank file and walk you through what to add and why.
-Or you can get the complete source [here](https://github.com/apache/royale-asjs/blob/develop/examples/express/GitHubCommitLogViewer){:target='_blank'}.
+Or you can get the complete source <a href="https://github.com/apache/royale-asjs/blob/develop/examples/express/GitHubCommitLogViewer" target="_blank">here</a>.
 Note that Royale examples are set up to build with <a href="https://maven.apache.org/" target="_blank">Apache Maven</a> so the folder structure reflects that.
 There are other ways to organize your code.

 The first six segments will result in a functional application.